ywang-wnlo/ywang-wnlo.github.io/posts/4143201a/index.md

   rep: hex # support dec(default) and hex
   drafts: true # (true)Process draft,(false)Do not process draft. false(default)
   # Generate categories from directory-tree
-  # depth: the max_depth of directory-tree you want to generate, should > 0
+  # depth: the max_depth of directory-tree you want to generate, should &gt; 0
   auto_category:
      enable: true # true(default)
      depth: 3 # 3(default)